itinsidenews/my-mall-android-app-source-code-and-admin-panel/README.md

 Its Complete My Mall Ecommerce Android app Source Code.
-This app was designed by tcodestudio youtube channel you can check his youtube channel for video tutorials. i am sharing you complete app code. if you need help or want full functional admin panel of this app please reffer to <a href="https://itinsidenews.com/mymall-android-app-free-source-code">this</a> article for any kind of help or app configuration contact me on fb https://facebook.com/avdeshyadavdeveloper
+This app was designed by tcodestudio youtube channel you can check his youtube channel for video tutorials. i am sharing you complete app code. if you need help or want full functional admin panel of this app please reffer to <a href="https://itinsidenews.com/mymall-android-app-free-source-code">this</a> article

+This app upgraded version you can check on <a href="https://play.google.com/store/apps/details?id=com.mobile.solution">play store</a>. upgraded version have more then 9k downloads if you need upgraded version of this app including admin panel simply message me on facebook. for any kind of help or app configuration contact me on fb https://facebook.com/avdeshyadavdeveloper